A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Conclusion and Future Directions

-\section{Conclusion and future directions}
+\section{Conclusion and Future Directions}

-In this paper we introduce a new variant of the min-max optimization framework, and provide a first-order algorithm with efficient convergence guarantees to an equilibrium for this framework.
-Our guarantees hold for nonconvex-nonconcave loss functions and from any initial point.
-Empirically, we observe our algorithm converges on many challenging test functions, and when used to train GANs, our algorithm show improved stability in training.
+We introduce a new variant of the min-max optimization framework, and provide a gradient-based algorithm with efficient convergence guarantees to an equilibrium for this framework, for nonconvex-nonconcave losses and from any initial point.
+Empirically, we observe our algorithm converges on many challenging test functions and shows improved stability when training GANs.

-While we show our algorithm runs in time polynomial in $b,L$, and independent of dimension $d$, we do not believe our bounds are tight and it would be interesting to show our algorithm runs in time linear in $b, L$.
-Moreover, while our guarantees hold for any distribution $Q$, we implement our algorithm when training GANs using the distribution of ADAM stochastic gradients rather than, e.g., a standard Gaussian as this leads to better performance in practice.
-It would be interesting to see if a specialized analysis geared towards adaptively preconditioned distributions can lead improved to bounds.
-Our framework can be also extended to more general settings; e.g., to multi-agent minimization problems such as those arising in model-agnostic meta-learning \cite{finn2017model}.
+While we show our algorithm runs in time polynomial in $b,L$, and independent of dimension $d$, we do not believe our bounds are tight and it would be interesting to show the run-time is linear in $b, L$.
+Moreover, while our guarantees hold for any distribution $Q$, it would be interesting to see if a specialized analysis for adaptively preconditioned distributions can lead to improved bounds.
+Our framework can also be extended to more general settings; e.g., to multi-agent minimization problems arising in meta-learning \citep{finn2017model}.

-Finally, while the current paper is theoretical in nature, it also comes with application to improving the stability and mode collapse in training of GANs.
-There are many applications of GANs which promise to have positive impacts, including applications to medicine such as medical imaging \cite{armanious2020medgan} and drug discovery \cite{zhao2019gansdta}.
-On the other hand, GANs can also be used to generate fake audio and video footage in order to spread disinformation over social media \cite{chesney2019deep}, and finding methods of identifying fake footage created by GANs and other generative methods is an important area of research \cite{li2018exposing, marra2019gans}.